Nuwakot District

 Nuwakot District (नुवाकोट जिल्ला), a part of Bagmati Province, is one of the seventy-seven districts of Nepal.
 The district, with Bidur as its district headquarters, covers an area of 1,121 km2 and had a population of 288,478 in 2001 and 277,471 in 2011.

 The district contains places of historical significance such as the town of Nuwakot, and the village of Devighat (the death place of Prithvi Narayan Shah) located at the confluence of the Tadi and Trishuli Rivers.
 Kakani is popular among Nepalese people as a touristic place and picnic spot.

 Etymology

-The name 'Nuwakot' is composed of two words 'nawa' and 'kort'.
-Nawa' means nine in Nepali and 'kort' means sacred religious sites on top of hills.
-Accordingly, the district has nine hills on which various deities are said to dwell and watch over and protect Nuwakot.
+The name 'Nuwakot' is composed of two words 'nawa' and 'kot'.
+'Nawa' means nine in Nepali and 'kot' refers to fortified or sacred hilltop sites.
+Accordingly, the district is traditionally associated with nine prominent hills on which various deities are believed to reside and protect the region.
 This has led to Nuwakot often being referred to as the "City of Nine Hills".
-The Gorkhali king Prithivi Narayan Shah invaded Nuwakot, which was under the rule of Jaya Prakash Malla, and made Nuwakot the capital of his kingdom.
+The Gorkhali king Prithivi Narayan Shah invaded Nuwakot, which was then under the rule of Jaya Prakash Malla, and made Nuwakot the capital of his expanding kingdom.
+The present-day administrative boundaries of Nuwakot District differ from historical political divisions, as areas west of the Trishuli River—now part of present-day Dhading District—were historically associated with the Gorkha Kingdom rather than Nuwakot.